ubco-db/helpme/docs/BACKUPS.md

 ## Restoring an Uploads Backup

 To avoid filename conflicts, delete all files in the uploads folder before beginning the data restoration process.
-You can do this through an available GUI or through the command: `tar -xzf ../../backups/uploads-daily/uploads_backup-YYYY-MM-DD.tar.gz -C ./uploads/`.
+You can do this through an available GUI (decompress the backup) or through the command: `tar -xzf ../../backups/uploads-daily/uploads_backup-YYYY-MM-DD.tar.gz -C ./uploads/`.
 Bear in mind that this should be run from the ```./packages/server``` directory.